xxxbrian/Aparecium/README.md

 ## How to install

-Apareciym is built on the [Tampermonkey](https://www.tampermonkey.net/), which is an extremely powerful tool.
+Aparecium is built on the [Tampermonkey](https://www.tampermonkey.net/), which is an extremely powerful tool.

 ### 1. Install Tampermonkey on your browser